Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Simulation Study

 \section{Simulation Study}

-In this section, we study the performance of the kernel pre-averaging estimator {(\ref{PreAverEst0}), together with the implementation procedure described in Subsection \ref{band_section},} and compare the results with the Two Scale Realized Spot Variance (TSRSV) estimator proposed in \cite{zu2014estimating}.
+In this section, we study the performance of the kernel pre-averaging estimators {\Blue (\ref{eq:non_truncated_pre}) and (\ref{PreAverEst0}),} together with the implementation procedure described in Subsection \ref{band_section}, and compare the results with the Two Scale Realized Spot Variance (TSRSV) estimator proposed in \cite{zu2014estimating}.